sankarsubramanian/m2x-c/README.md

 } m2x_response;
 ```

-`status` field contains the same status code as those you can see in an HTTP request. `raw` contains the raw reply from the API server(not necessarily NULL-terminated), while `data` contains the reply in JSON format.
+* `status` contains the same status code as those you can see in an HTTP request
+* `raw` contains the raw reply from the API server (not necessarily NULL-terminated)
+* `data` contains the reply in JSON format

 The library for parsing JSON we use here is [parson](https://github.com/kgabis/parson).
 However, with the help of `raw` field, you can parse the response using any JSON parser you like.
-We actually have an `expand_json` on `m2x_content` object, this field defaults to 1, which means parson will be used to parse JSON reply.
-If you change this field to 0, we won't parse the raw reply for you, thus you can provide your own parsing code.
+The `expand_json` member of the `m2x_content` object defaults to 1, which indicates that parson *will* be used to parse JSON reply.
+If you change this field to 0, parson *will not* be used to parse the raw reply, allowing you to use your own parsing code/library.

 A handful of helpers are created for better usage of this object: